IBM/event-streams/_docs/06-connecting/02-connecting-mq-source.md

 5. Click the **Connection information** tab.
 6. Copy the **Broker URL**.
 This is the Kafka bootstrap server.
 7. In the **Certificates** section, click **Download Java truststore**, and choose a location for the downloaded file that can be accessed by the Kafka Connect worker.
-8. Generate an API key authorized to connect to the cluster and produce to the topic, as described [here](../../../getting-started/client/#securing-the-connection).
+8. Generate an API key authorized to connect to the cluster and produce to the topic, as described in [Securing the connection](../../../getting-started/client/#securing-the-connection).

 ![Event Streams 2018.3.1 and later icon](../../../images/2018.3.1.svg "Only in Event Streams 2018.3.1 and later.")
 In {{site.data.reuse.long_name}} 2018.3.1 and later, use the following steps:
 1. Log in to your {{site.data.reuse.long_name}} UI.